cms-tamu/DarkSUSY_MC_MG5/README.md

 Use `firefox pp_to_Higgs_HEFT_Model/index.html` to check the specified process.

 ## Edit model parameters
 The model parameters include masses and widths for particles and coupling constants.
 They are defined in file param_card.dat in the pp_to_Higgs_HEFT_Model/Cards folder.
-Make sure it is same as [this one] (https://github.com/weishi10141993/DarkSUSY_MC_MadGraph5_aMC-NLO/blob/master/param_card.dat)
+Make sure it is same as [this](https://github.com/weishi10141993/DarkSUSY_MC_MadGraph5_aMC-NLO/blob/master/param_card.dat)

 In our case the default mass of Higgs is 125 GeV, can change to other masses: